Guapito

 Armando Mercado García (born August 27, 1981) is a Mexican luchador, or professional wrestler, who works under the ring name Guapito ("The Little Handsome One").
-He currently works for the Mexican Consejo Mundial de Lucha Libre (CMLL) promotion where he portrays a face (known as a técnico in lucha libre, the protagonists of professional wrestling).
+He works for the Mexican Consejo Mundial de Lucha Libre (CMLL) promotion where he portrays a face (known as a técnico in lucha libre, the protagonists of professional wrestling).
 He is one of the competitors in CMLL's Micro-Estrella ("Micro-Star") division where he competes with and against other wrestlers with dwarfism.

 He began his career in 2006 working as the masked mascota companion Madrox, sometimes spelled Mandrox, working for AAA as part of their "Los Alienígenas" group.
 In 2007 he began working as Guapito ("The Little Handsome One"), playing a vain, self-obsessed "Guapo" character as he worked as a mascota for Shocker and Scorpio Jr. who portrayed similar characters.
 In 2017 Guapito made his debut in CMLL's Micro-Estrella division.

 Professional wrestling career

 AAA (2006–2009)

 García's first job in professional wrestling involved him playing the role of "Mandrox" (sometimes spelled "Madrox"), a masked mascota, a diminutive version of a regular-sized wrestler, for an AAA group known as "Los Alienígenas".
 The group consisted of Alliens, Mungo, and Kriptor along with Mandrox, all of whom wore alien inspired masks and bodysuits, essentially pretending to be extraterrestrial wrestlers, communicating mainly with clicking sounds.
 The group worked primarily with El Alebrije and his diminutive mascota Cuije.